nickbrandt/GitLab/doc/development/code_review.md

   Did you include something unrelated to the overall purpose of the changes?
 Did you forget to remove any debugging code?
 - Consider providing instructions on how to test the merge request.
-This can be helpful for reviewers not familair with the product feature or area of the codebase.
+This can be helpful for reviewers not familiar with the product feature or area of the codebase.
 <!-- vale gitlab.FutureTense = NO -->
 - Be grateful for the reviewer's suggestions. ("Good call.
 I'll make that change.")